 David C. Johnson Independence Hall Facts

-David C. Johnson Independence Hall it is configured into three four-story units or “pavilions” that are set at right angles to one another.
+David C. Johnson Independence Hall is configured into three four-story units or “pavilions” that are set at right angles to one another.
 The pavilions share joint stairwell towers that both separate the pavilions at each floor level and allow interconnection between them.
 Each floor of each pavilion is divided into five or seven double rooms, separated by a central lounge.